Frederick Hauck: Military experience

 Hauck, a Naval ROTC student at Tufts University, was commissioned upon graduation in 1962 and reported to the destroyer USS Warrington, where he served 20 months as communications officer and Combat Information Center officer.
+Hauck was involved in the search for the submarine USS Thresher when it sank off the coast of Cape Cod in 1963.
 In 1964, he attended the U.S. Naval Postgraduate School, Monterey, California, for studies in mathematics and physics and for a brief time in 1965 studied the Russian language at the Defense Language Institute in Monterey.
-Selected for the Navy's Advanced Science Program, he received a master's degree in Nuclear Engineering from Massachusetts Institute of Technology the next year.
+Selected for the Navy's Advanced Science Program, he received a master's degree in nuclear engineering from Massachusetts Institute of Technology the next year.

-He commenced flight training at the Naval Air Station Pensacola, Florida in 1966, and was designated a Naval Aviator, receiving his aviator wings in 1968.
+He commenced flight training at the Naval Air Station Pensacola, Florida, in 1966, and was designated a Naval Aviator, receiving his aviator wings in 1968.
 As a pilot with Attack Squadron 35 he deployed to the Western Pacific with Carrier Air Wing Fifteen aboard the aircraft carrier USS Coral Sea, flying 114 combat and combat support missions in the A-6 Intruder.
 In August 1970, Hauck joined Attack Squadron 42 as a visual weapons delivery instructor in the A-6 Intruder.
 Selected for test pilot training, he reported to the U.S. Naval Test Pilot School at NAS Patuxent River, Maryland in 1971.
 A 3-year tour in the Naval Air Test Center's Carrier Suitability Branch of the Flight Test Division followed.
 During this period, Hauck served as a project test pilot for automatic carrier landing systems in the RA-5 Vigilante, A-6 Intruder, A-7 Corsair II, F-4 Phantom and F-14 Tomcat aircraft and was team leader for the Navy Board of Inspection and Survey aircraft carrier trials of the F-14.
 In 1974, he reported as operations officer to commander, Carrier Air Wing Fourteen aboard USS Enterprise.
 On two cruises he flew the A-6, A-7, and F-14 during both day and night carrier operations.
 He reported to Attack Squadron 145 as Executive Officer in February 1977.

 In May 1989 he became director, Navy Space Systems Division, in the Office of the Chief of Naval Operations.
 In this capacity he held budgeting responsibility for the Navy's space programs.
 Captain Hauck left military active duty on June 1, 1990.